splunk/observability-workshop/content/en/other/tko/session-5/docs/check-new-navigator.md

 You initially select either view depending on your need.
 (You can switch between the view on the fly if required)

+### 1.1 Finding your K8s cluster name

+Your first task is to identify and find your own cluster.
+The cluster will be named after your EC2 instance name: `ws-5-X-k3s-cluster` where `X` is the number of the EC2 instance assigned to you.

+To find your node name, look at the prompt of your EC2 instance.
+For example, if you are assigned the 7th EC2 instance, the prompt will show: `ubuntu@ws-5-7 ~ $`

+This means your cluster is named: `ws-5-7-k3s-cluster`.
+Please make a note of your cluster name as you will need this later in the workshop for filtering.

 ## 2 The K8s nodes & cluster Pane

 Go to the **Infrastructure** page in the Observability UI and select **Kubernetes**, this will offer you a set of Kubernetes services.